-- Programme title. - Date programme commenced.
+- Programme title.

+- Date programme commenced.

-- Date of last revision/update where appropriate, a copy of the report to be included - Scheduled date of next programme or subject review. - Modes of study (Full-time, part-time, distance/blended learning). - Numbers of current student intake. - Details of external examiners, if any - Type of accreditation sought (Accredited programme or Accreditation by Subject Agreement). - Details of any existing or planned accreditation from other professional bodies. - Department(s) responsible for programmes(s) or relevant modules. - The existence of any collaborative provision for this programme with overseas institutions
+- Date of last revision/update.

+- Scheduled date of next programme or subject review. - Modes of study (Full-time, part-time, distance/blended learning). - Numbers of current student intake. - Details of external examiners, if any - Type of accreditation sought (Accredited programme or Accreditation by Subject Agreement). - Details of any existing or planned accreditation from other professional bodies. - Department(s) responsible for programmes(s) or relevant modules. - The existence of any collaborative provision for this programme with overseas institutions